 The progestogen-only pill (POP) is safe for use post-delivery for lactating women.
 Started after 6 weeks it is safe for both mother and child and does not impact the quantity or quality of milk production.

 The levonorgestrel intrauterine system (LNG IUS) is a progestogen releasing IUD.
 Besides being highly effective, it reduced blood loss during menstruation by up to 90%, greatly benefiting women’s health.
 Young people need special treatment in a separate category.
 Every available contraceptive is safe for use by youth.
 However, there has to be a youth-friendly, nonjudgmental approach towards information provision and contraceptive availability if they are to be protected and cared for.
 Information can be provided by innovative outreach using the internet and social media and contraceptive distribution carried out by youth-friendly clinics, slot machines and kiosks and online distribution.

 Public Health Initiatives

-After years of being available for use in India, injectable contraception with progestogen that need to be administered every 3 months are finally available in the public sector.
-Injectables offer women confidentiality, are highly effective and by cessation of menses in a majority leads to improved hemoglobin status.
-At last women seeking to benefits of injectables in the public sector will have the access long enjoyed by their counterparts in the private sector.
+After years of being available for use in India, injectable contraception with progestogen that needs to be administered every 3 months are finally available in the public sector.
+Injectables offer women confidentiality, are highly effective and the cessation of menses in a majority leads to improved haemoglobin status.
+At last, women seeking to benefits of injectables in the public sector will have the access long enjoyed by their counterparts in the private sector.

 Structured Contraceptive Counselling